 A very hardy group, Dockrillia endure in varying light conditions and withstand dry periods with low humidity.
 However, most grow best with higher humidity and at least intermediate temperatures.
 After several trials, the only species and hybrids that I leave outside year-round are Dockrillia (Dendrobium) striolata and its primary hybrids.
 All others enjoy 50F (10C) minimum night temperatures much more.

 Paphiopedilum are the orchids of my heart, and amongst my favorite of all orchids.
 I believe it reflects in the photography: some people say that Paphiopedilum are the best of my orchid images.
 They are an other-worldly group of orchids, also known as “slipper orchids” for the distinctive shape of the pouch (modified “lip” or labellum).

-In this section of images, you will find an eclectic assortment of my orchid photography and growing, the unique bright stars of our collection that aren’t Dendrobiums, Cymbidiums, or Paphiopedilums.
-We have a few hardy friends from the western hemisphere, particularly Rhyncolaelia, Laelias, and Epidendrum species.
+In this section of images, you will find an eclectic assortment of my orchid photography and growing, the unique bright stars of our collection that aren’t Dendrobium, Cymbidium, Laelia, or Paphiopedilum.
+We have a few hardy friends from the western hemisphere, particularly Rhyncolaelia, Barkeria, and Epidendrum species.
 We particularly focus on species that are both cold and heat tolerant, for successful outdoor growing, as our local climate is increasingly variable, with less constant humidity.

 We also love vandaceous orchids, and have several cooler growing Vanda and Sarcochilus species.
-While they do tolerate near freezing temperatures, I find that even cold tolerant Vandas grow better indoors for the winter (above 40F or 4C).
+While they do tolerate near freezing temperatures, I find that even cold tolerant Vanda grow better indoors for the winter (above 40F/4C).